hitachi-vantara/vspone-file-ansible/README.md

 # Hitachi NAS Ansible Collection
-This collection provides a series of Ansible modules and plugins for interacting with Hitachi NAS storge systems.
+This collection provides a series of Ansible modules and plugins for interacting with Hitachi NAS storage systems.

-This collection works with Ansible 2.9+
+This collection works with Ansible 2.9+, and has been tested with both Python2 and Python3.

+Copyright: (c) 2021, Hitachi Vantara, LTD

 # Installation
 ```bash